-To go further Article L. 113-3 of the Consumer Code.
+For further information: Article L. 113-3 of the Consumer Code.

 The professional is subject to compliance with the billing obligations and must issue a note to the customer in case of a benefit of an amount greater than or equal to 25 euros.
 This note should include the following information: